astronik00/QodenTest/readme.md

 return Task.FromResult(account.Clone());
 ```

-As you can see, this method returns copy, so all changes happen with this one and not the original object.
+As you can see, this method returns shallow copy, so all primitive types changes happen with this one and not the original object.
 As far as I can see, this issue can be fixed with either of two ways:
 1. Return the original object (remove .Clone() call)
 2. Leave .Clone() and update the database and cache and change values there